Senatus -- A Fast and Accurate Code-to-Code Recommendation Engine: Methodology

 \subsection{De-Skew LSH: Counteracting Data Skewness for Minhash-LSH}

-For the purposes of this paper, a \emph{code snippet} is defined as either a complete method or function of arbitrary length when referring to the corpus, or a piece of complete or semi-complete code of arbitrary length when referring to the query.
-The Aroma code search engine~\cite{luan2019} transforms each code snippet into a simplified parse tree (SPT) for the purposes of code similarity computation.
-The SPT is a representation of the code snippet that summarizes the salient structural information relating to the snippet.
-The SPT is designed to remove irrelevant lower level syntactical information from the snippet as well as language-specific tokens and thus better captures the program structure rather than program syntax, as recommended by Aroma.
-In our work, \emph{structural features}, namely token, parent, sibling, variable usage features, extracted from a traversal of the SPT are used to represent the code snippets for the purposes of similarity computation.

-We observe that the length of code features follows a characteristic \emph{power-law} distribution in sourcecode repositories, for which a vast majority of code snippets are shorter with a heavy-tail of much longer length snippets.
+In our empirical analysis of software repositories we find that the length of code features follows a characteristic \emph{power-law} distribution: a vast majority of code snippets are shorter with a heavy-tail of much longer length snippets.
 Figure \ref{fig:skewdist} demonstrates this phenomena empirically in the CodeSearchNet and Neural Code Search Evaluation datasets.
 Additionally, user queries tend to be shorter than the desired retrieved results, especially for code-to-code recommendation tools as developers are usually seeking ideas and suggestions for useful \emph{additional} code to augment their current function.
 In our experimental results (Section~\ref{sec:eval}) we present empirical evidence for the importance of appropriately handling the mismatch in snippet length in a modern code-to-code recommendation engine.

-Aroma~\cite{luan2019} defines a function $F(.)$ that featurizes a code snippet into a binary vector resulting from the traversal of the snippet's SPT.
-To compare feature vectors, Aroma computes the containment score (Equation~\ref{eq:containment}) between the feature set of query, $\mathbf{q}\in\mathbb{Z}^{D}$, and the feature set of each method in an $N$ method corpus, $\{\mathbf{m}_{i}\}_{i=1}^{N}$ to retrieve relevant code snippets, providing that the similarity is higher than a predefined threshold.
+Aroma~\cite{luan2019} defines a function $A(.)$ that featurizes a code snippet into a binary feature vector resulting from a traversal of the snippet's SPT.
+Aroma computes the containment score (Equation~\ref{eq:containment}) between the query snippet vector $q\in\mathbb{Z}^{D}$, and the $N$ snippet vectors $\{m_{i}\in\mathbb{Z}^{D}\}_{i=1}^{N}$ in the repository collection.
+The resulting scores are ranked and the snippets with a score higher than a predefined threshold are presented by Senatus to the user as relevant results for their query.